cmuell89/Bolt/README.md

 ##### Not Started:

-- [ ] Explore potential use of Flask Restful extension rather than using smaller basic extensions (reinventing wheel?)
 - [ ] Create route to update classification model with new expressions
 	- [ ] code
 	- [ ] test